3-Na42t/Mini-Online-Order-System/README.md

 # Mini-Online-Order-System
-Here's a brief documentation for the provided code:

 #### Overview:
 This code is a simple ordering system for a store selling LED lighting lamps.
 It allows customers to select items, choose shipping options, and calculates the total cost of their order.